UniMath/agda-unimath/src/metric-spaces/dependent-products-metric-spaces.lagda.md

 a {{#concept "product metric space" Agda=Π-Metric-Space}} on the type of dependent functions into the carrier types of the family.
 Two functions `f` and `g` are in a [`d`-neighborhood](metric-spaces.rational-neighborhoods.md) in the product structure if this holds for all the evaluations `f x` and `g x`.
-I.e, [upper bounds](metric-spaces.rational-neighborhoods.md) on the distance between `f` and `g` are bounded below by the supremum of the distances between each `f x` and `g x`.
+I.e., [upper bounds](metric-spaces.rational-neighborhoods.md) on the distance between `f` and `g` are bounded below by the supremum of the distances between each `f x` and `g x`.
 The evaluation functions from the product metric space to each